ShrutiBiradarrr/Nested-JSON-to-excel-conversion-script/README.md

-Description:
+# How to run this file
+inatall nodejs

+## Available Scripts

+To work with excel, install following package

+### `npm install xlsx`

+In the project directory, you can run:

+### `npm filename.js`

-Read a Nested JSON File:
+Read a Nested JSON File:\
-● A script that can read a provided nested JSON file.
+A script that can read a provided nested JSON file.\
-● The JSON structure will include various data types like strings, numbers, booleans, arrays, and nested objects.
+The JSON structure will include various data types like strings, numbers, booleans, arrays, and nested objects.\

-Convert to Excel Format:
+Convert to Excel Format:\
-● The data extracted from the JSON file must be organised and converted into an Excel file.
+The data extracted from the JSON file must be organised and converted into an Excel file.\

-Error Handling and Documentation:
+Error Handling and Documentation:\
-● The script include basic error handling (e.g., for missing files or incorrect formats).
+The script include basic error handling (e.g., for missing files or incorrect formats).